Who built the Pyramids?

 Soon the Egyptians decided to fill in the steps of the pyramid.
 The first really pointed pyramids were built at Giza.
 Khufu's Great Pyramid (shown here) was the tallest building on earth for almost five thousand years, until the Eiffel Tower was built in 1889.

 People often wonder how the Egyptians could build such huge buildings so long ago.
 But really a pyramid is not hard to build, if you have plenty of cheap workers available.
 They're just a big pile of cut stones with smoother stones over the top.
 First they built a small mastaba-style tomb on the ground, in the ordinary way.
-They moved many large stone blocks to the pyramid from the quarry, about 2 km away, probably on wooden rollers or on sleds.
+They moved many large stone blocks to the pyramid from the quarry, a little more than a mile (2 km) away, probably on wooden rollers or on sleds.
 Then they probably they built long ramps of dirt and then rolled the stones up them.
 They kept making the ramps higher and longer.
 When the pyramid was done, they took the earth ramps away again.

 The people who built the Pyramids were not slaves, because who could afford to feed so many slaves?
 They were almost certainly farmers, who worked on the Pyramids during the winter, when there wasn't much to do on their farms, as a kind of tax.
 (And they certainly weren't the Jews, who aren't even supposed to have arrived in Egypt until the New Kingdom, a thousand years after the Pyramids were built.)

 Pyramid, by David Macaulay (1982).
 His architectural drawings are great, and his explanations are simple and clear.
-For kids.
+Easy reading.